Hutto High School

 Hutto High School is a public high school located in Hutto, Texas, USA, and classified as a 6A school by the UIL.
 It is part of the Hutto Independent School District located in east central Williamson County (part of the greater Austin-Round Rock area).
 In 2015, the school was rated "met standard" by the Texas Education Agency.

 History

 In 2019, Hutto ISD voters approved a $194 million bond for school district improvements, which included $60.8 million for Hutto High School.
 Of that $60.8 million, $15.86 million were allocated for stadium renovations.
 Before the renovations, the stadium had a capacity of 4,700 with two concession stands and two restroom facilities.
-After the renovations, the stadium ha a capacity of 10,000, with four concession stands and four restroom facilities.
+After the renovations, the stadium has a capacity of 10,000, with four concession stands and four restroom facilities.

 Athletics

 The Hutto Hippos participate in cross country, volleyball, football, wrestling, basketball, powerlifting, swimming, soccer, golf, tennis, track, bowling, softball, and baseball.